 Is Eden safe to use?

 We get this question a lot.
 You may have heard that Eden has additional assets that Exodus doesn't currently support.
 You may have also heard that Eden is an 'unsupported software'.
 That raises questions: Is Eden safe?
 Will I lose my funds?

 First Things First!

-Neither Exodus nor Eden are hack-proof.
+Neither Exodus nor Eden is hack-proof.
 If hackers gain access to your computer and install a keylogger, your funds are as good as gone.
 For this reason, do not use Exodus or Eden to store large amounts of crypto assets.
 Use a hardware wallet instead.
 See http://support.exodus.io/article/45-can-exodus-safely-store-large-amounts for more details.